SwissDataScienceCenter/renku/docs/tutorials/first_steps/05_interactive_exploration.rst

 In this tutorial, we will jump-start the process by using some notebooks and scripts that have already been prepared.

+.. tabbed:: Python

+    Placeholder

+.. tabbed:: Julia

+    Placeholder

+.. tabbed:: R

+    Placeholder

-Go to `the first example notebook
+For a Jupyter notebook view, go to `the first example notebook
 <https://renkulab.io/projects/renku-tutorials/renku-tutorial-flights-material/files/blob/notebooks/FilterFlights.ipynb>`_
 and download the file to your computer (Note: some browsers might change the file extension to ``.txt`` - make sure to change it to ``.ipynb`` if that is the